What This Clause Means

 The Difference Between Hard Costs and Soft Costs Matters for TIA Eligibility

 TIA typically covers 'hard costs' — actual construction costs: framing, drywall, electrical, plumbing, flooring, ceiling tiles.
 Many TIA provisions specifically exclude 'soft costs' — architecture fees, permit fees, project management fees, furniture, fixtures, and equipment.
 On a significant buildout, soft costs can be 15–25% of total project cost — on a $375,000 buildout, that's $56,000–$94,000 in costs you're paying out of pocket above the TIA.
-Push to include reasonable soft costs in TIA eligibility: up to 10–15% of total TIA for architectural and engineering fees, permit costs, and project management.
+Negotiated versions commonly include reasonable soft costs in TIA eligibility: up to 10–15% of total TIA for architectural and engineering fees, permit costs, and project management.

 What Happens to TIA Work If You Exit Early

-• Shorten or eliminate TIA repayment obligations on early termination
+- Negotiated leases shorten or eliminate TIA repayment obligations on early termination

-• Set clear disbursement timelines with landlord approval deadlines
+- Better-drafted clauses set clear disbursement timelines with landlord approval deadlines

-How to Negotiate This Clause
+How This Clause Is Commonly Negotiated

-• Negotiate maximum allowance based on competitive market comparables
+- A maximum allowance based on competitive market comparables

-• Push for direct payment to contractors rather than reimbursement
+- Direct payment to contractors rather than reimbursement

-• Set clear disbursement timelines with landlord approval deadlines
+- Clear disbursement timelines with landlord approval deadlines

 Example Language: Bad vs. Better